Configuration#

 no

-If set to True, then the cleaner will automatically delete all the temporary data that was written into storage_bucket/lithops.jobs.
+If True, automatically deletes temporary data written to storage_bucket/lithops.jobs.

 lithops